zeroc-ice/ice-demos/matlab/Ice/throughput/README.md

 that can be achieved using serialized synchronous requests.

 Ice for MATLAB currently supports only client-side functionality, therefore you must use a server from any other language mapping.
+If you want to get started quickly, we recommend using the Python server.

 After starting the server, run the MATLAB client: